Ingage-Meetup/20230118-mod-power/README.md

 # Assignment

-1. Your assignment is to implement the modular exponentiation algorithm given above.
+1. Implement the modular exponentiation algorithm given above.
 Use the following test data.

     a = 4, b = 13, and n = 497 (c = 445)